Azure-Samples/ms-identity-docs-code-javascript/msal-client-credentials-flow/README.md

 ## About the code

-This Node.js application uses the Microsoft Authentication Library (MSAL) for Node.js to acquire a token for Graph as the application iteslf.
+This Node.js application uses the Microsoft Authentication Library (MSAL) for Node.js to acquire a token for Microsoft Graph as the application itself.
 In Azure Active Directory (AAD) the API must have permissions configured with admin consent granted.
-The 'https' library is used to issue the request to Graph and collect the response.
+The 'https' library is used to issue the request to Graph and handle the response.

 ## Reporting problems